kwinkunks/aoc21/README.md

 - **Day 7** &mdash; Python: a one-liner for Part 1, and what I thought was a cunning use of outer-subtraction for part 2.
 No time to do today in JS.
 - **Day 8** &mdash; Part 1 was straightforward, Part 2 seems quite tricky.
 I like the idea of it, but staring at it for 10 minutes didn't get me much past knowing a few of the digits.
 Have not really tried putting code on paper.
 - **Day 9** &mdash; I liked this one, although it's quite a quick one if you allow yourself to use image processing tools.
 Could immediately see a solution in Python (using `scipy.ndimage`) so went straight to it.
 Have not tried in JavaScript...
 Part 1 will be simple enough, Part 2 a little fiddly.

+No time over the weekend, so here I am on Monday, late as usual.

+- **Day 13** &mdash; I really liked this one.
+Thought about affine transforms, as I've been using those a bit lately.
+Then I thought about just computing the new position of every point.
+But in the end went for slicing and flipping NumPy arrays.
+Part 2 was the easiest so far, thank goodness.